rammpeter/slickgrid_extented/README.md

 - Export table content in CSV formatted file (import into Excel etc.)
 - Show sum, count and distinct values for numeric columns

-You can view demo and download sources here (http://rammpeter.github.io/SlickGrid_Extended_Demo.html).
+You can view demo and download sources at http://rammpeter.github.io/SlickGrid_Extended_Demo.html.